Are you looking for an energy-efficient air conditioner but don’t want to lose access to a window?

 A final standout feature is that this unit can also be installed in a window—something that’s rare with through the wall AC units.

-Cooling and Heating (for Very Large Spaces)
+Air Conditioner and Heater Combo (for Very Large Spaces)

 Do you like the looks of our #7 review but need both heating and cooling for an oversized space?